-1. In the window pane, select all style class occurrences that you want to rename.
+- In the window pane, select all style class occurrences that you want to rename.
 If you want to select all rows click .
-You can hold the SHIFT key to select a range, or you can hold the CTRL key to select individual items.

-- 2. In the local toolbar, click the Rename button.
+You can hold the SHIFT key to select a range, or you can hold the CTRL key to select individual items. - NOTE All style class occurrences that you select will be renamed to the same style that you provide in the following steps. - 2.
+In the local toolbar, click the Rename button.
 The Rename Style(s) dialog opens. - 3.
 In the New style name field, enter a new style class. - 4.
 Click OK. - 5.
 A message lets you know how many files were changed.
 Click OK.
-All of the selected style class occurrences are renamed. - NOTE If you want to undo the conversions, you can use the Backups window pane (View > Backups).
+All of the selected style class occurrences are renamed.

+▶ NOTE If you want to undo the conversions, you can use the Backups window pane (View > Backups).